elok/CarND-Lanelines-P1/README.md

 ---

-### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-1. Grayscale
+### 1. Pipeline Overview

-2. Guassian blue
-3. Canny
-4. Region of interest
-5. Hough lines
-6. Merge image
+My pipeline consisted of 6 steps.
+First, I converted the images to grayscale, then I applied a guassian blur.
+With the noise reduced by the guassian blur, I applied the canny transform edge detection.
+Next a region of interest mask was used to remove edges we don't particulary care about.
+Now that we have the edges we care about, we run it through the hough lines process to connect the dots.
+Lastly, we draw the lines over the original image.

+The following are the results of the pipeline over static images

+![alt text][image1]
+![alt text][image3]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by doing the following:

-1. Calculate slope
+1. For each line, I first calculate slope by using formula (y2-y1)/(x2-x1)
-2. Determine left or right side
+2. I then determine if the line belongs on the left or right side if it's greater than or less than zero
-3. For each side, I do the following:
+3. Now for each side, I do the following:
     a.
-Calculate avg x1, y2, x2, y2
+Calculate the average x1, y2, x2, y2 using all the lines
 	  b.
-Use the above to calculate the avg slope
+Then use the above to calculate the average slope using the same formula (y2-y1)/(x2-x1)
 	  c.
-Use the above to calculate the b intercept b = y - m*x
+Use the above to calculate the b intercept by using formula b = y-m*x
 	  d.
 With the b intercept, slope, and any y coordinate I can calculate x using the formula: x = (y-b)/m
 4. The results were not bad but the lines would vary from frame to frame and would look jittery.
-I decided to 'smooth' the line by average the lines across frames.
+I decided to 'smooth' the line by averaging the lines across frames.
 To do that, I did the following:
 	  a.
 Create a left and right queue and set a maximum number of frames to cache
 	  b.
-With nothing in the cache, i just return the line
+With nothing in the cache, I just return the line
 	  c.
-With something in the cache, i will average the current line with the lines in the cache
+With something in the cache, I will average the current line with the lines in the cache and return the average

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
-![alt text][image2]
-![alt text][image3]
-![alt text][image4]
-![alt text][image5]
-![alt text][image6]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Shortcomings

 One potential shortcoming would be what would happen when ...
 Another shortcoming could be ...